RunoTech/Web3GrantPlatform/replit.md

 # Overview

-This is a Web3 donation platform built for Ethereum Mainnet and BSC Mainnet networks.
-The platform enables commission-free donations where funds go directly to campaign creators, with revenue generated through one-time account activation fees paid in USDT/BUSD.
+DUXXAN is a futuristic Web3 donation platform built for Ethereum Mainnet and BSC Mainnet networks.
+The platform features a dark, cyber-tech aesthetic without animations and enables commission-free donations where funds go directly to campaign creators.
+Revenue is generated through one-time account activation fees paid in USDT/BUSD.
 The system includes campaign management, daily reward mechanisms, and admin controls for fee management and winner selection.

 ## User Preferences